The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) is made up of 10 members.

 Adam is a member of the Royal Institution of Chartered Surveyors.
 He holds a Merchant Navy Deck Officer Certificate of Competency and a tertiary qualification in Hydrographic Surveying and Mapping Sciences.
 He heads the delegation that represents New Zealand on the International Hydrographic Organisation (IHO) Hydrographic Commission of Antarctica and the South West Pacific Regional Hydrographic Commission.
 Adam is also a Board member of the International Board of Standards of Competence.

-- Associate Professor Merata Kawharu, NZOM – nominated by the Minister for Land Information
+- Professor Merata Kawharu, NZOM – nominated by the Minister for Land Information

 Merata has written extensively on cultural heritage, museum governance and Māori development, the Treaty of Waitangi, land use and tenure, and the Resource Management Act.
 She has been a member of the New Zealand Historic Places Trust and its Māori Heritage Council, and has worked as a consultant to UNESCO’s World Heritage Centre in Paris.
 Merata was awarded an NZOM for services to Māori education.
 She is currently the Director of the James Henare Māori Research Centre at Auckland University.

-- Adrienne Staples - nominated by Local Government New Zealand
+- Bonita Bigham - nominated by Local Government New Zealand

 - Paulette Tamati-Elliffe - nominated by Te Rūnanga o Ngāi Tahu